waste-of-kindergarten/xpython37-v0.1/python/Doc/library/logging.rst

       *handlers* together with *stream* or *filename*, or *stream* together with *filename*).

+   .. versionchanged:: 3.8
+      The *force* argument was added.

+   .. versionchanged:: 3.9
+      The *encoding* and *errors* arguments were added.

 .. function:: shutdown()

    Informs the logging system to perform an orderly shutdown by flushing and closing all handlers.
 This should be called at application exit and no further use of the logging system should be made after this call.

+   When the logging module is imported, it registers this function as an exit handler (see :mod:`atexit`), so normally there's no need to do that manually.

 .. function:: setLoggerClass(klass)